-Let me first start this recipe’s post by sharing its resounding success.
+Let me first start this recipe post by sharing its resounding success.

-I have heard him tell at least 6 or 7 people over the past 2 weeks how I recently made the best Roast Beef (and French Dips!) he’s ever had.
+I have heard him tell at least 6 or 7 people over the past 2 weeks how I recently learned how to cook the best Roast Beef (and French Dips!) he’s ever had.
 And he’s had a lot of Roast Beef (and French Dips!).

 - 2½ lbs. boneless rump roast (round roast or sirloin tip will work)